Succeeding in Science

 How to Build Your Weekly Schedule

 1. Start with a blank piece of paper or document.
 Make a list of all of the things you need to put on your schedule.
-Make sure to include class time, lab hours, tutorials and discussion groups, PASS sessions, work, office hours, extracurricular activities, volunteering, sleep, getting ready in the morning, time to eat, travel time to and from work and school, study time, exercise and free time.
+Make sure to include class time, lab hours, tutorials and discussion groups, work, office hours, extracurricular activities, volunteering, sleep, getting ready in the morning, time to eat, travel time to and from work and school, study time, exercise and free time.
 Don't leave anything out that you do on a regular basis.

 2. Now that you have a complete list, separate the items on the list into categories.
 You will most likely have mandatory items (classes, tutorials, work), essential items (sleep, eating, travel time), optional items (volunteering, exercise, extracurricular activities), and flexible items (study time, breaks).
 Items can fall into different categories depending on the person, so do whatever feels right to you.